zorg2044/BoringCrewServices/README.md

 Install
 Drag BoringCrewServices file into KSP/Gamedata

-Created by
+# Created by
 DylanSemrau, Zorg, SofieBrink

-Installation instructions
+# Installation instructions
 - Download Boring Crew Services from the releases page.
-DO NOT CLONE THE MAIN BRANCH CODE.
-The plugin is only available in the release. https://github.com/zorg2044/BoringCrewServices/releases
+### DO NOT CLONE THE MAIN BRANCH CODE.
+The plugin is only available in the release package: https://github.com/zorg2044/BoringCrewServices/releases
 - Download and install all the dependencies listed below.

-Dependencies:
+# Dependencies:

 - Module Manager: https://forum.kerbalspaceprogram.com/topic/50533-18x-112x-module-manager-423-july-03th-2023-fireworks-season/
 - B9PartSwitch: https://github.com/blowfishpro/B9PartSwitch/releases